Thursday, 4 May 2023

 Early Diagnosis

-The aim should be to provide people with an early and accurate diagnosis which will allow patients to receive appropriate treatments in a timely fashion, which may lessen the severity and impact.
+The aim should be to provide people with an early and accurate diagnosis which will allow patients to receive appropriate care in a timely fashion, which may lessen the severity and impact.

 Early diagnosis should enable a comprehensive plan of management to be agreed between the patient and doctor which should cover symptom management and symptom relief, which may lessen the severity and impact.

-Developing an agreed plan of appropriate management should prevent inappropriate or harmful approaches taking place – e.g. attempting to ‘work through illness’ – and should therefore reduce the risk of a more prolonged and severe illness occurring.
+Developing an agreed plan of care appropriate to the individual should include the prevention of inappropriate or harmful approaches taking place – e.g. attempting to ‘work through illness’ – to reduce the risk of a more prolonged and severe illness occurring.

 NB: The 6-month waiting period before diagnosis is not required as per the ICC 2011.